 “It’s no secret (or exaggeration); the topic of compliance is ridiculously huge.
 Auto dealers have so many different laws, rules and regulations to contend with, it’s easy to get confused.
 In fact, it’s almost impossible to not get confused when dealing with the sea of compliance headaches dealers must face today.”

 We’ve bumped their number up to 21.
 The simple act of maintaining a workforce brings a host of regulations for your business to follow, regardless of your industry.
-Here’s put together a quick overview of each of these regulations along with where you can go to dig in and learn more.
+Here’s a quick overview of each regulation, along with where you can go to dig in and learn more.
 Keep it in your back pocket as a useful resource.

 21 Laws, Rules & Regulations That Can Cost Car Dealers More Than Money